ASF

 Every stable admits a balanced realisation, a choice of state coordinates in which : each coordinate is exactly as reachable as it is observable, and both equal to its Hankel singular value.[9]
 Truncating this realisation to its first coordinates, discarding those with the smallest , yields a reduced model of order whose input-output map differs from the original in the norm by at most twice the discarded tail,

 [eq:truncation-bound] is what turns the spectrum [eq:hankel-sv] into a verdict.
 When the Hankel singular values fall off a cliff, a sharp drop of one or more orders of magnitude between and , the tail beyond the cliff is negligible and the model has an effective order well below its nominal : the extra coordinates are carrying a joint reachability-observability weight the data cannot resolve.
-This is the signature of a sloppy model[8], and reading it off the spectrum is the quantitative form of the overload question Section 20 posed.
+This is the signature of a sloppy model[11], and reading it off the spectrum is the quantitative form of the overload question Section IV.1 posed.
 The location of the cliff is the number of directions the single sampled trajectory can actually resolve; everything past it is compartment overload measured in decibels.

-24. Computability
+IV.5.
+Computability

 Remark (Low-rank Lyapunov solvers deliver observability and reduction together).